oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0-cs01.md

 model of how TOSCA implementations are expected to process TOSCA files.

-Note that it is not mandatory for compliant TOSCA implementations to four kinds of TOSCA abstractions defined in Section 2.4 support all three service lifecycle phases.
+Note that it is not mandatory for compliant TOSCA implementations to support all three service lifecycle phases.
 Some implementations may use TOSCA only for service design and delegate orchestration and ongoing lifecycle management functionality to external (non-TOSCA) orchestrators.
 Other implementations may decide to use